 “Research has given us a better way to pinpoint health conditions that lead to chronic illness like diabetes and heart disease—and delaying or preventing disease is possible,” says Brandy Tripp, RN, cardiac rehabilitation coordinator.
 “This program helps you to adopt lifestyle changes that can reverse your numbers and your risk for metabolic syndrome.”

-The program begins with a free, no obligation preview session on Monday, Jan.
-29, at 5:30 p.m.
-Weekly classes will include:
+The program begins with a free, no obligation preview session on Thursday, Jan.
+24, at 5:30 p.m.
+This free preview session has been cancelled due to weather, but will be made up on Monday, January 28th at the first weekly class.

 - Personalized consultation with a dietitian/nurse for goal setting, including wellness labs and bio-metric measurement.